Mo6teen/u05-imdb-clone/README.md

 ## Database structure

 In this chapter we will explain which tables we are using and how they are connected.
-The tables we are using are as following:
+The tables we are using are as follows:

 - users
 - password_resets